Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 Note that Azure Cloud Shell may not have the most recent release of Batch Shipyard.
 You can see the version of Batch Shipyard installed with the command `shipyard --version`.

+If you wish to install Batch Shipyard on your machine, please proceed to the next section.

 ## Installation
 ### Step 1: Acquire Batch Shipyard